 It is the policy of Rhythm Engineering to comply with the regulations of Title VI of the Civil Rights Act of 1964, as amended, and other nondiscrimination laws and authorities, that include regulations relative to nondiscrimination in federally-assisted programs of the Department of Transportation (DOT) Title 49, Code of Federal Regulations (CFR) and the Federal Highway Administration’s Title 23 Code of Federal Regulations 200.
 Rhythm Engineering does not discriminate against any person for any reason including race, color, national origin, sex, age, disability or income.

-Rhythm Engineering will not discriminate on the grounds of race, religion, color, sex, national origin, age, or disability in the selection and retention of subconsultants, including procurements of materials and leases of equipment.
+Rhythm Engineering will not discriminate on the grounds of race, religion, color, sex, national origin, age or disability in the selection and retention of sub-consultants, including procurements of materials and leases of equipment.
 Rhythm Engineering will not participate either directly or indirectly in the discrimination prohibited by 49 CFR, Part 21.5.

-In all solicitations, either by competitive bidding or negotiation made by Rhythm Engineering for work to be performed under a subcontract, including procurements of materials or equipment, each potential subcontractor or supplier shall be notified of the contractor’s obligations under the contract and the Regulations relative to nondiscrimination on the grounds of race, color, national origin, sex, age, disability, and low income.
+In all solicitations, either by competitive bidding or negotiation made by Rhythm Engineering for work to be performed under a subcontract, including procurements of materials or equipment, each potential subcontractor or supplier shall be notified of the contractor’s obligations under the contract and the Regulations relative to nondiscrimination on the grounds of race, color, national origin, sex, age, disability and income.
 Rhythm Engineering will include the necessary provisions in every subcontract; including procurements of materials and leases of equipment, unless exempt by the Regulations, or directives issued pursuant thereto.